RadioAstronomySoftwareGroup/pyuvsim/README.md

 instrument output which emphasizes accuracy and extensibility, and can represent the most general simulator design.

-A comparison to other simulators may be found at [ReadTheDocs](https://pyuvsim.readthedocs.io/en/latest/comparison.html).
+A comparison to other simulators may be found [here](https://pyuvsim.readthedocs.io/en/latest/comparison.html).

 ## pyuvsim, the Interferometer Simulator of Record
 pyuvsim's  primary goal is to be an interferometer simulator accurate at the level of